arimasu/multiverse/README.md

 A little sketch in Processing 3 that draws a "multiverse" with recursion.

-## How to use the code in this repository
+## How to use the code in this repository:

 ### The quick and dirty way: